4 Decorating Lessons from Anthropologie

 I love a home that is filled with things that are basically snapshots of a person’s life.
 By looking at their accessories you see a part of who they are, their things tell a story!
 I get that feeling at Anthropologie, like someone has traveled the world and collected a variety of things they found interesting, humorous, or meaningful.
 The modern, the quirky, the reinvented, the antique and the memorable — all happily coexisting in one personality-filled room.

 Life is not lived in a day.
-You could buy everything in the Ballard Designs catalog in one day, if you wanted to.
+You could buy everything in your favorite home store catalog in one day, if you wanted to.
 Instant Decor.
 And none of it would say much about who YOU are.
 Enough said.
-Disclaimer: Nothing personal against Ballard Designs lovers or Ballard Designs catalogs.
-I love many things in the BD catalog and find it quite inspiring as a resource.
-It is just an illustration.

 If you really struggle with expressing your own personality in your decor, it might mean you are not fully embracing your own uniqueness.
 What makes you YOU?
 I can’t truly have a unique style if I don’t really know who I am and what I have loved about life.
 Our personality at home will flow out of our life experiences.
 You can’t really copy that.